isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 In some deployments, such as mobile, clients can roam within the network and certain parameters must be specified regardless of the client's current location.
-To facilitate such a need, a global reservation mechanism has been implemented.
-The idea behind it is that regular host reservations are tied to specific subnets, by using a specific subnet-id.
+To meet such a need, Kea offers a global reservation mechanism.
+The idea behind it is that regular host reservations are tied to specific subnets, by using a specific subnet ID.
 Kea can specify a global reservation that can be used in every subnet that has global reservations enabled.

 This feature can be used to assign certain parameters, such as hostname or other dedicated, host-specific options.
 It can also be used to assign addresses or prefixes.
-However, global reservations that assign either of these bypass the whole topology determination provided by DHCP logic implemented in Kea.
+However, global reservations that assign either of these bypass the whole topology determination provided by the DHCP logic implemented in Kea.
 It is very easy to misuse this feature and get a configuration that is inconsistent.
-To give a specific example, imagine a global reservation for an address 2001:db8:1111::1 and two subnets 2001:db8:1111::/48 and 2001:db8:ffff::/48.
-If global reservations are used in both subnets and a device matching global host reservations visits part of the network that is covered by 2001:db8:ffff::/48, it will get an IP address 2001:db8:ffff::1, which will be outside of the prefix announced by its local router using Router Advertisements.
+To give a specific example, imagine a global reservation for the address 2001:db8:1111::1 and two subnets 2001:db8:1111::/48 and 2001:db8:ffff::/48.
+If global reservations are used in both subnets and a device matching global host reservations visits part of the network that is covered by 2001:db8:ffff::/48, it will get the IP address 2001:db8:ffff::1, which is outside of the prefix announced by its local router using router advertisements.
 Such a configuration is unusable or, at the very least, riddled with issues, such as downlink traffic not reaching the device.